-There is research to prove the benefits of granddads and grandmothers taking on childcare duties with a survey by finder.com.au showing grandparents were collectively saving working families very close to $2.3 billion a year in childcare fees.
-Finder‘s analysis of Australian Bureau of Statistics (ABS) data also found that 900,000 Aussie children (aged 0-12) are cared for by their grandparents instead of attending formal daycare.
+There is also research to prove the benefits of grandfathers and grandmothers taking on childcare duties with a survey by finder.com.au showing grandparents were collectively saving working families close to $2.3 billion a year in childcare fees.

 While for most Baby Boomers the thought of living at home with their parents into their 20s and 30s was very much frowned upon with teens quick to set up their own homes with friends or a partner back in the day, things have taken a drastic turn since then.
 Inviting your kids back under the same roof may seem like an odd idea but nowadays it is perfectly normal with data revealing that young adults are choosing to live with their parents for longer than ever.

-Data compiled by the Household, Income and Labour Dynamics in Australia (HILDA) Survey found that around half of Australians aged between 18 and 29 are still living at home with mum and dad, with young men more likely than young women to make the most of their parents’ generosity.
+Data compiled by the Household, Income and Labour Dynamics in Australia (HILDA) Survey found that a greater number of Australians aged between 18 and 29 are still living at home with mum and dad, with 55.1 per cent of men and 48.4 per cent of women remaining at home.
 If you’re willing and ready to share the space again, this could be an excellent plan to help your kids save money, even if its just for six months or so to help them avoid rising rent costs and build up their savings.

-In Australia, adult kids can fall under their parents’ health insurance up until the age of 25, under certain circumstances.
-For mums and dads it usually doesn’t cost much extra to include them on their policy and it saves children forking out $150 or so a month that could be going towards a house deposit.
+In Australia, adult kids can fall under their parents’ health insurance up until the age of 31, under certain circumstances.
+For mum and dad, it usually doesn’t cost much extra to include them on their policy and it saves children forking out $150 or so a month that could be going towards a house deposit.